Worst to First Jerseys: Buffalo Sabres

 Jersey Recommendation: #39 Hasek.
 Of course.
 There’s not really any other choice, is there?
 I guess there is Peca, or Briere, or Drury, but which of those players are in the Hall of Fame?
 Exactly.
 Get it in the black.

 4. 2008–10 Third Jersey, 2010–present Home & Away Jerseys

 With everything that had gone wrong in the years preceding 2010 (the Buffaslug, the Mad-Cow, etc), the Sabres’ decision to finally listen to their fans and give them back what they never should have taken from them in the first place was welcomed by all.
 The Sabres returned to a close replica of their original jerseys and logo, with some modifications.

 But before we get to those modifications, let’s look at the core of the jersey.
 Their classic logo may be oddly literal (a buffalo and sabres, not connected in any way, just hanging out in a circle), but it’s still become a classic that will probably remained unchanged for many seasons ahead (given their recent track record with new logos).

 There’s also simple but consistent striping throughout the jersey, which balances the blue and the yellow perfectly.
 And it’s a smart move changing up the stripe colours from the dark blue jerseys to the white jerseys, going from all-yellow to a mix of blue and yellow.
 With two stripes (and the shoulder yoke) dedicated to blue, the yellow stays clearly visible, but blue remains the dominant colour.
 Well done!

-Jersey Recommendation: There’s a few options, including O’Reilly or Kane, but I’d go for a more obvious #15 Eichel.
-Future leader of the team who just a tremendous rookie season.
+Jersey Recommendation: There’s a few options, but I’d go for a more obvious #9 Eichel.
+Current leader of the team who seems to bleed blue and gold, despite the team’s recent competitive issues.
 Get it in the whites.

 2006–07 Third Jerseys, 2008 Winter Classic Jerseys